Red Guard during the Finnish Civil War

 The Red & The White: Civil War Begins

-Worker’s strikes had been common as were general strike organized by socialists and true “Red” Bolshevik supporters throughout 1917-1918.
-Small but violent clashes broke out between the Civil Guard known also as the “White” Guard and the Red Guards and their working class allies.
+Strikes were organized by socialists and true “Red” Bolshevik supporters throughout 1917-1918 and eventually small but violent clashes broke out between the Civil Guard known also as the “White” Guard and the Red Guards and their working class allies.
 The political and very early street struggles only added to brew of civil strife and anarchy fermenting within Finland’s cities, towns, and countryside.

 The cities and southern regions of Finland were controlled by the Red Guard forces numbering between 95-150,000.
 The countryside and the northern regions of Finland were controlled by the White Guards and their upper and middle class supporters, numbering 70,000-90,000 armed men and women.
 The White Guard had the support of the German’s politically and militarily whilst the Red Guard and the SDP had the support of Lenin and the Bolsheviks.

 White Guard (Swedish-German aristocratic) army and officer corps were led by General Baron Carl Gustaf Emil Mannerheim (b.1867-1951), a Swedish speaking cavalry veteran of the Tsar’s army.
 Destined to become the single greatest Baltic statesman and military mind of his age, Mannerheim was the military councilman and top general of the vulnerable Finnish Republic following the outbreak civil war in January 1918.
 He became marshal, commander-in-chief, and later the 6th President of Finland serving from 1944-1946.